near/wallet-selector/packages/meteor-wallet-app/README.md

-# @near-wallet-selector/meteor-wallet
+# @near-wallet-selector/meteor-wallet-app

-This is the [Meteor Wallet](https://meteorwallet.app) package for NEAR Wallet Selector.
+This is the [Meteor Wallet (for in app only)](https://meteorwallet.app) package for NEAR Wallet Selector.

+If you are looking for NEAR Wallet Selector for Meteor Web or extension, please check out `@near-wallet-selector/meteor-wallet` instead.

 ## Installation and Usage